 Other info on Tyres

-A brand space provides the manufacturer’s details, including the trade name/mark, tyre line, tyre dimensions, load index, speed rating, etc.
+A brand space provides the manufacturer’s details, including the trade name/mark, tire line, tire dimensions, load index, speed rating, etc.

 How much difference does it make?

-Choosing energy-efficient tyres will lower your fuel costs.
+Choosing energy-efficient tires will lower your fuel costs.

-For example, switching from Class G tyres to Class A tyres can reduce fuel consumption by up to 9%.
+For example, switching from Class G tires to Class A tires can reduce fuel consumption by up to 9%.
 (Source: https://ec.europa.eu/energy/)

-If your vehicle has a fuel consumption of 8 l/100km and you cover 65,000 km on new tyres, this means a fuel saving of up to 440 litres over the lifetime of the tyres.
+If your vehicle has a fuel consumption of 8 l/100km and you cover 65,000 km on new tires, this means a fuel saving of up to 440 liters over the lifetime of the tires.